MARS: Co-evolving Dual-System Deep Research via Multi-Agent Reinforcement Learning: Methodology

 During rollouts, System 2 follows standard token generation for deliberate reasoning and tool-use planning.
 However, the subsequent tool calls often return multiple outputs of variable length.
 Processing these large volumes of variable-length text presents a significant challenge for System 1 due to multiple generations.
 To address this, we employ an efficient bin-packing strategy based on the First Fit Decreasing (FFD) algorithm \citep{coffman1984approximation}.
 This approach optimizes the organization of variable-length content into optimally-sized chunks to reduce the number of generations required by System 1.

 Specifically, we begin by counting the number of tokens in each tool output $o_{t_i}^{(j)}$.
 If the token count exceeds System 1's maximum context length, the output is truncated and placed in an isolated bin.
 For the remaining outputs, we apply the FFD algorithm: all such outputs are first sorted in decreasing order of their lengths, then assigned to the first bin that can fit them, or to a new bin if no existing one suffices.
 We choose FFD over Best Fit Decreasing (BFD) due to its superior efficiency in practice.
-The implementation details can refer to Appendix~\ref{app:bin_packing}.